Hogeschool-Windesheim/conditioned-goods-use-case/Api/readme.md

 ### Running the Api
 If all of the above requirements and step are followed it is possible to run the Api:

-Run the follwing command:
+Run the following command:
 ```
 npm run start
 ```

 ### Interact with the Api

-Interaction with the Api is possible trough the postman application
+Interaction with the Api is possible through the postman application